25 May 2008

 Dear friends,

 Thanks for all your prayers and financial support.
 We’re happy to report that in this past year, we have spent 8 weeks in school programs and 2 weeks in summer camps, plus have arranged for almost 50 instruments for kids.
 We’re busy fundraising for our summer camps The national Episcopal Church Native Ministries just gave us a grant for $10,000!
 And various tribal and community organizations in Tanana will probably be donating $2,000–but we still need at least $5,000 more–so keep praying and let us know if you have ideas on ways to get there.
-Our hearts are aching as we lost Dan Ison, one of our summer camp staff members this last week.
+Our hearts are aching as we lost Dan Ison, one of our summer camp music instructors this last week.
 Keep his five young kids, friends and family in your prayers.
 We’ll be setting up a fund to help his kids with music and other after-school activities.

 My son Mike and I just returned from teaching kids guitar and fiddle at the Beaver Spring Carnival.
 There were some great Native and Athabascan fiddle dances with visitors from Stevens Village.
 Mike entered the wood spliting and sawing contests and we tried the tea-making event.
 The villagers really laughed to see us trying to get a fire going under our coffee can of tea water!
 I was in Allakaket on the Koyukuk River for Easter.
 Eighty-two villagers were packed in their log cabin church.
 Kids were everywhere sitting on the steps by the altar and all through the front of the church.
 There were 11 baptisms including a set of twins!
 Afterwards, the kids and I played music in the tribal council offices and Grandpa Moses jammed with us on his fiddle.